Escada: History

-From 2008, Bruno Sälzer served as Escada's CEO with responsibilities for design, marketing, and sales.
+From 2008, Bruno Sälzer was Escada's CEO with responsibilities for design, marketing, and sales.
 Under his leadership, the company sold its Münster-based subsidiary Primera AG, which comprised the brands apriori, cavita, and Laurèl, as well as BiBA to financial investor Mutares.
 Shortly after, it launched an unsuccessful plan to raise 29 million euros ($41 million) in a rights issue as part of a plan to restructure its debts.

 On 11 August 2009, Escada filed for insolvency at Munich Local Court, as an exchange offer for the outstanding bonds of 200 million euros was not accepted by the necessary 80% of all bond holders.
 Sven Ley, the son of founder Wolfgang Ley, teamed up with the former head of Gucci, Giacomo Santucci, and Italian investment group Borletti to offer almost 80 million euros ($118.2 million) for Escada.
 In November 2009, the company was eventually acquired by India's London-based billionaire Lakshmi Mittal, whose daughter-in-law, Megha Mittal, emerged as the new owner and became chair of the company's board.

 Following the sale, Bettina Hammerl (2009–2012) and Daniel Wingate (2012–2017) oversaw Escada's fashion design.
 Sälzer stepped down as CEO by December 2014 and was succeeded by Glenn McMahon.

 From 2016 until 2019, Iris Epple-Righi served as Escada's CEO.
 During her time in office, Niall Sloan joined the company as the Global Design Director in 2017.
 Sloan presented his first runway collection for Escada at New York Fashion Week for Spring/Summer 19 to celebrate the company's 40th anniversary.
 The event was held at the historic Park Avenue Armory.
 For the Fall / Winter 19 season Sloan presented his next collection, inspired by the life and legacy of Hedy Lamarr, during Paris Fashion Week in February at the Institut de France.

 Escada announced British singer Rita Ora as the brand's face of their spring campaign in 2019.
 Ora released a version of the ESCADA Heart Bag which she helped design and a portion of proceeds from the sale of the design was given to Women for Women International.

 Mittal sold Escada in October 2019 to Regent, L.P. a global private equity firm in Beverly Hills, California.
 By September 2020, the company again filed for insolvency, with plans to limit corporate operations in the country and further limit its retail presence.